jitendrakhatri27/Calculator_dashboard_project/README.md

 # Calculator_dashboard_project
-This is a calculator project
+This is a calculator project to solve the problem and reduce the complexity.